 If you plan to be operating or riding on a boat, a boating safety course is a smart idea.
 These courses can be found throughout the local area for anyone who is interested.

 If you have been injured in a boating accident, contact our offices at your convenience.
-Our personal injury attorneys are here to help you.
+Our West Palm Beach boating accident attorneys are here to help you.
 Call for your free initial consultation and allow us to review the facts of your case.
 We want to assist you today.